Graphene nanotubes for gelcoats: conductivity with preserved light colors and simple handling

 A new generation of conductive tooling gelcoats offers the advantage of maintaining the performance of the standard gelcoat while making molds safer and easier to use by reducing factors such as dust attraction, possibility of electric shocks to workers, and issues with de-molding.
 Today, a growing number of composite manufacturers prefer to choose conductive tooling gelcoats over traditional ones.

-Traditional non-conductive tooling gelcoats have a high level of resistivity of more than 10^13 ohm/sq, while conductive tooling gelcoats have resistivity of lower than 10^9 ohm/sq.
+Traditional non-conductive tooling gelcoats have a high level of resistivity of more than 1013 Ω/sq, while conductive tooling gelcoats have a resistivity of lower than 109 Ω/sq.
 However, they are alike in terms of mechanical performance, the range of colors available and possible application technology (for example via spraying).

 Moreover, conductive tooling gelcoats demonstrate a number of benefits for composite parts manufacturers, such as less dust accumulation on the mold surface and a simpler cleaning process.
 This leads to better surface quality, less wastage and higher gloss of the final products.

 The main benefit of a conductive gelcoat over standard gelcoats is its ability to minimize static electricity accumulation during the de-molding procedure, resulting in higher efficiency thanks to less force required and shorter production cycles.
-Grounded fiberglass molds with conductive gelcoats minimise the chances of workers receiving electric shocks, and the risk of explosions or fires.
+Grounded fiberglass molds with conductive gelcoats minimize the chances of workers receiving electric shocks and the risk of explosions or fires.

 The most common conductive agents available on the market are carbon black and ammonium salts.
 However, they demonstrate a number of shortcomings – for example, carbon black virtually blocks spray application, and ammonium salts do not provide the required permanent conductivity.
 In contrast, graphene nanotubes are a much more versatile conductive agent offering good performance on all key parameters.